Abhishekkasni/Abhishekkasni/README.md

 - 👋 Hi, I’m @Abhishekkasni
 - 👀 I’m interested in ML and DL
 - 🌱 I’m currently learning web dev
-- 💞️ I’m looking to collaborate on (Not for now)
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...(please don't)
+- 📫 How to reach me ...We can talk on linkedin(search me on linkedin!)

 <!---
 Abhishekkasni/Abhishekkasni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.